apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    issue with these operating systems, which will freeze if an attempt is made to dynamically scale from less than 3 GB to more than 3 GB.

--  On KVM, not all versions of Qemu/KVM may support dynamic scaling and may result CPU or memory related failure during instance deployment.
+-  On KVM, not all versions of Qemu/KVM may support dynamic scaling.
+Some combinations may result CPU or memory related failures during instance deployment.